10 tips for getting the most out of Microsoft Teams

 You can make a two-way connection between your Team and SharePoint by creating a link to the Teams team on SharePoint, copying the URL of the Teams team and add it to the Quick Launch links.
 This link will then open the Team when you access Microsoft Teams.

-It’s important to share tips, ideas and issue with the Microsoft Tech Community.
+It’s important to share tips, great moments, ideas and issues with the Microsoft Tech Community.
 As Microsoft Teams rolls out to more and more organisations, there is the potential for ever-widening feedback which can help you to get more out of the platform.